Syracusia: Amenities

 In terms of passenger comfort, Syracusia would be the equivalent of Titanic compared to other ships of the era.
-Her innovative design and sheer size allowed for the creation of various recreational spaces aboard, including a garden and an indoor bath room with hot water.
+Her innovative design and sheer size allowed for the creation of various recreational spaces aboard, including a garden and an indoor Greek bath with hot water.
 The lower levels of the ship were reserved for the crew and the soldiers on board, while the upper levels were for the use of passengers.
 According to Athenaeus, the ship was beautifully decorated using materials such as ivory and marble, while all public spaces were floored with mosaics depicting the entire story of the Iliad.
 The ship was also equipped with a library, a drawing room and a gymnasium for use by the passengers, as well as a small temple dedicated to Aphrodite.

 Legacy

 The eventual fate of Syracusia is unknown.
 Ptolemy's son sought to outdo Syracusia.
 He ordered the construction of a huge warship, the Tessarakonteres: 420 feet long, and bearing more than 4,000 oarsmen and 2,850 soldiers.
 However, according to Plutarch, it was almost immobile.

-British classical scholar Armand D'Angour has argued that the construction of the Syracusia by Archimedes at the behest of Hieron II underlies the more implausible story told by Vitruvius that Hieron asked Archimedes to assess the metal content of a fabricated gold crown.
-The latter was said to have led to Archimedes' 'Eureka-moment' (Archimedes' discovery of how to calculate an object's density), but the true 'Eureka-moment' might in this case relate to the principle of buoyancy formulated by Archimedes (and still called the 'Archimedes Principle').
+British classical scholar Armand D'Angour has argued that the construction of the Syracusia by Archimedes at the behest of Hieron II underlies the story told by Vitruvius that Hieron asked Archimedes to assess the metal content of a fabricated gold crown, leading to the latter's discovery of the buoyancy principle associated with his name.